JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 FlexiCodeBlocks contain code.
 They enhance code with aesthetic and functional features like syntax highlighting, line highlighting, line numbering and more.

+## Prerequisites
+To use syntax highlighting, [NodeJS](https://nodejs.org/en/) must be installed and node.exe's directory must be added to the `Path` environment variable.

 ## Basic Syntax
 A FlexiCodeBlock is a sequence of [fenced](https://spec.commonmark.org/0.28/#fenced-code-blocks) or [indented](https://spec.commonmark.org/0.28/#indented-code-blocks) lines.
 Basic-syntax-wise, FlexiCodeBlocks are identical to [CommonMark](https://spec.commonmark.org/0.28/) code blocks.
 The following is a fenced FlexiCodeBlock: